TEEMU MÄKI – VIDEO WORKS

 RIKKI (BROKEN/SULPHUR)

-a video installation, two tapes & screens, 80 minutes, 2000
+A video installation, two tapes & screens, 80 minutes, 2000.

-MILK
+MILK / MAITO

 In collaboration with Anja Bargum and Åsa Wallenius.